hlavacs/ViennaGameJobSystem/README.md

     	}
     }

-This function drives the whole game fucntionality.
+This function drives the whole game functionality.
 Time is divided into slots called epochs.
 Epochs should mimic e.g. monitor frequencies like 60 Hz.
 Game state is only changed at epoch borders, epochs start at current_update_time and end at next_update_time.
 So once a new epoch is entered because "now" (now_time) is inbetween some current_update_time and next_update_time, the game state for the next time point next_update_time is computed as a function of the state at current_update_time, and all inputs that occured before current_update_time.
 In parallel, the renderer can begin drawing the next frame as soon as its state has been computed.